Maged325/elevvo-internship-tasks/Task3_rfm_analysis/readme.md

-# 🧠 RFM Customer Segmentation with Python
+# 🧠 Task 3: RFM Customer Segmentation with Python

 This project was created as part of Task 3 in my internship program.
 This project performs **Customer Segmentation** using **RFM Analysis** (Recency, Frequency, Monetary) on an online retail dataset.